Alexander Black (photographer): The Picture Play (See Miss Jerry)

-Later Career & Legacy
+Later career and legacy

 In the years following the Picture Play, Black went on to become a popular novelist, publishing several books into the 1930s, including adaptations of his three Picture Plays.
 He also continued to experiment with photography and film, creating several home made 16mm films featuring special effects and titles.

 Beginning in 1910, early film historians began to credit Black with his role in the development of motion picture.
 The significance of his work was not in the technical effect of motion, but in the presentation of a full length narrative on the screen, rather than a peep show, and in the development of what would later be known as a screenplay.

 In 2009, film historian Kaveh Askari and the Black family collaborated with the Pacific Film Archive in Berkeley, California to preserve and archive several of Black’s original 16mm films, and screened them in November 2009.

 Existing collections of photographs, related papers, and films are now with Black Family in California, at the Pacific Film Archive, St Lawrence University, Princeton University, and the NY Public Archive.